Subscriber numbers generate contributions that support scholarships for workshops.

 Mental Health Stigma (MHS) is the hostile expression of the abject undesirability of a human being who has a mental illness.
 It is the instrument that brands the mentally malfunctional defective due to stereotypes.
 MHS is purposed to protect the general population from unpredictable and dangerous behaviors by any means necessary.
 MHS is fomented by prejudice, ignorance, and discrimination.
 The stigmatized are devalued in the eyes of others and subsequently in their self-image as well.

-Between 50 and 65 million U.S. adults and adolescents have a mental illness; 90% of those will be impacted by mental health stigma, a presence that elicits unsupportable levels of shame and jeopardizes the emotional and societal wellbeing of the victim.
+Between 50 and 65 million U.S. adults and adolescents have a mental illness; 90% of those will be impacted by mental health stigma, a presence that elicits unsupportable levels of shame and jeopardizes the emotional and societal well-being of the afflicted.

 The Stereotype.
 Labeling gives the signal a moniker for identification; the stereotype defines it and gives it meaning.
 Stereotyping is a cognitive differentiation of something that piques one’s interest; everyone stereotypes.
 Mental health stereotyping is distinguishable by pathographic overtone that identifies the victim as unpredictable, potentially violent, and undesirable.

 Ironically, 14th-century asylums in Spain and Egypt were built to protect the mentally afflicted from the dangerous and violent members of society.

 Mental health labeling and stereotypes support and collaborate with preconceived notions of mental illness, generated by the natural aversion to weakness and difference.
 This is supported by an ignorant and prejudicial belief system and, on occasion, personal experience.
 Labels and stereotypes are unbound by truth or evidence; believability is the ultimate criterion.